You need a special kind of mic for a live performance.

 The microphones below are the best overall values.
 They give you the perfect combination of high performance and reasonable price.

-Best Mics For Live Vocals: Summary
+Best Mics For Live Vocals: Summary Of Recommendations

 A lot of readers wrote in saying they didn’t want to read through all the reviews and just wanted me to tell them which mic is best.
 That’s why I added this short section.